Robert Muldoon: Foreign exchange and constitutional crises

-Muldoon was appointed an Additional Member of the Order of the Companions of Honour in the 1977 Queen's Silver Jubilee and Birthday Honours, and a Knight Grand Cross of the Order of St Michael and St George in the 1984 New Year Honours.
-He was only the second New Zealand Prime Minister (after Sir Keith Holyoake) to receive a knighthood while still in office.

 Later life

 Muldoon was deposed as National leader shortly after the election by his deputy, Jim McLay.
 After being defeated in the ballot Muldoon was asked whether he was going to be a thorn in McLay's side, to which he replied "More like a little prick."
 He refused McLay's offer of a front bench post, instead opting to return to the backbench for the first time in over two decades.
 However, he continued to openly agitate against McLay, refusing to withdraw into an "elder statesman" role as McLay wanted.
 The relationship between the two bottomed out when Muldoon criticised the entire party leadership, forcing McLay to demote him to the lowest rank in the National caucus.

-Muldoon continued to undermine McLay until 1986, when McLay was ousted in turn by his own deputy (and Muldoon's preferred candidate), Jim Bolger, who had served as Minister of Labour for the latter half of Muldoon's term as Prime Minister.
+Muldoon continued to undermine McLay until 1986, when McLay was ousted in turn by his own deputy (and Muldoon's preferred candidate), Jim Bolger, who had served as Minister of Labour for the latter half of Muldoon's term as prime minister.
 Bolger returned Muldoon to the front bench as spokesperson for Foreign Affairs, pitting him directly against Prime Minister David Lange.

 Muldoon remained as the MP for Tamaki until shortly before his death.
 He lived through the Fourth Labour Government's neo-liberal reforms, known as "Rogernomics", and to his dismay – to see his own man, Bolger, take up the same baton after winning the landslide election of 1990 in the form of "Ruthanasia", named after Finance Minister Ruth Richardson.
 Muldoon was a staunch critic of Richardson's and the Bolger government's policies.

 Muldoon also opposed the legalisation of homosexual behaviour when Labour MP Fran Wilde introduced the Homosexual Law Reform Bill in 1985.
 The Bill passed as the Homosexual Law Reform Act in 1986.

 Although he remained iconic to particular segments of society, particularly the elderly, Muldoon faded quickly as a force on the political scene.
 His biographer, Barry Gustafson, who described himself as not a Muldoon supporter, wrote that he still served as an active MP for his Tamaki electorate, dealing immediately with matters from all walks of life.
 He continued to write in international economic journals, arguing that the unemployment that had arisen as a result of the free market reforms was worse than the gains that were made, a view that came to be popular by the time of the Fifth Labour Government in 1999.